 How much can I borrow?

-Did you know that some banks consider Australian expats living in Japan the same as Australian residents?
+Did you know that some banks treat Australian expats living in Japan the same as they would an Australian resident?

-If you’re an Australian expat living in Japan and earning Japanese Yen but you can’t provide sufficient documents to prove your foreign income, such as recent payslips, or tax returns, then you’ll be limited to borrowing up to 80% of the property value.
+- If you’re earning Japanese Yen but you can’t provide sufficient documents to prove your foreign income, such as recent payslips, or tax returns, then you may be limited to borrowing up to 80% of the property value.

 Use the How Much Can I Borrow Calculator, enter your financial details and discover how much you can borrow.